pandemoniuhh/toontown-infinite-builder/README.md

 This repository contains the instructions for building aston and panda3d to run this version of Toontown-Infinite.

 ## Building
-Building will build the astrond executable, and the panda3d library for your operating system, and place them in the correct directories
+Building will build the astrond executable, the panda3d library for your operating system, and then place them in the correct directories

+### Requirements

+- Python 2.7
+- pip

-### Linux and Mac (Only tested on linux)
+### Linux

-`./build.sh`
+`sudo python build.py`

 ### Windows

-`build.bat`
+`\path\to\python build.py`

-Windows doesn't build astron.exe and just uses the already provided repository version.
+**Note:** Windows doesn't build astron.exe and just uses the already provided repository version.

 If you dont trust this, you will have to follow the build instructions and build your own.

 ## Executing

-### Sever
+### Server

 Easiest way is to execute `python src/ToontownClusterManager.py`